corygrube/Room-Air-Sensor/README.md

 	* Rework get_CO2 to not rely on vTaskDelay (event handler?)
 	* Consider revisiting tasks one day?
 	* Add 5 minute(+/-?) startup delay for CO2 - readings often invalid/frozen on boot
-	* Identify source of occasional 1DegC/1%RH readings from DHT11.
-		* Presumably Either bad hardware, or timeout/error return from library
-		* If they're a fact of life, implement retry logic
 * Documentation
 	* Draw wiring diagram (/PCB layout?)
 		* Design circuit/PCB/Enclosure to make this a self-contained USB dongle
-	* Improve comments
 	* Add instructions for dependencies
 	* Add instructions for wifi parameter config (MenuConfig)